JohnGoure/TallyRowBot/README.md

 # TallyRowBot
-A Bot that reads IRC chat commands from Twitch chat and inputs the commands into Hollow Knight, a video game.
+A Bot that reads IRC chat commands from Twitch chat and inputs the commands into Hollow Knight or Stardew Valley.

-This bot is almost finished.
+This chat bot is almost finished.
 It needs to have better documentation and then I would consider it finished.